Institute Fellowship Scheme

 Visitors are required to report to HR before the visit commences so that a copy of the passport and visitor visa/stamp may be copied.

-The closing date for applications for Fellowships to be undertaken in 2018-19 is Monday October 30th 2017 (by midday) and applicants will be informed of decisions in the w/b November 13th 2017.
+The closing date for applications for Fellowships to be undertaken during the period 2019-20 is Monday October 29th 2018 (by midday) and applicants will be informed of decisions in the w/b November 12th 2018.

 Although we cannot undertake to arrange your accommodation for your stay, there may be some accommodation available on campus.
 Our accommodation manager, Julie Best will be able to advise you.
 She can be contacted by email at email@example.com or by telephone on 01782 734150.
 The accommodation office may also be able to provide advice on finding suitable private accommodation locally.